Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 </p>
 </div>

-A good understanding on the differences in statistics among the players who won and the ones who not,  can be obtained using boxplots: independent variables vs. years, using the dependent variable: 'Win' as a hue.
-It can seen that the players ranking 1st after the last round of each tournament yearly average perform much better in all the categories/statistics, in particular de follow ones:  'Scoring Average_AVG', 'Driving Distance_AVG', '  Club Head Speed_AVG.', 'SG: Off-the-Tee_TOTAL SG:OTT', ' SG: Approach the Green_TOTAL SG:APP', and 'SG: Tee-to-Green_AVERAGE'.
-Please note that the difference in 'SG: Putting_AVERAGE' is not significant  between players regardless if they won or not.
+A good understanding on the differences in statistics among the players who won and the ones who did not throughout the years (2011-2021) can be obtained using boxplots: independent variables vs. years, using the dependent variable: 'Win' as a hue.
+It can be seen that the players who won performed much better in all the categories/statistics, in particular the follow ones:  'Scoring Average_AVG', 'Driving Distance_AVG', '  Club Head Speed_AVG.', 'SG: Off-the-Tee_TOTAL SG:OTT', ' SG: Approach the Green_TOTAL SG:APP', and 'SG: Tee-to-Green_AVERAGE'.
+Also note that the difference in 'SG: Putting_AVERAGE' is not significant  between players regardless if they won or did not, indicating that putting is not the most important factor to win or lose a tournament in the PGA tour.
 Another important observation is that the only two category/statistics that have improved through the years are: 'Driving Distance_AVG', and '  Club Head Speed_AVG.'.
+The major reasons behind it are : golf players are more athletic than ever, and equipment technology has dramatically improved through the years, specially the last years.

 </br>
 <p align="center">